-We are trying some new stuff in an effort to build an amazing community including having a featured artist every month.
+We are trying some new stuff in an effort to build an amazing community of 35mm Half Frame Film photographers and camera enthusiasts including having a featured artist every month.
 This month we are featuring Dr. Thomas Uttich @sofort_bild on Instagram.
 His work really stood out a few weeks ago when he started submitting these really beautiful triptychs (more below).
 Enjoy :)

 Dr. Thomas Uttich

 Eching am Ammersee Germany, Bavaria, 50km West from Munich